JaideepGuntupalli/Web-Development-UDY/3-HTML_The Essentials/README.md

 ## Our very first HTML page

-- Trying to replicate part of HTML/
+- Trying to replicate part of wikipedia page about chickens with HTML.
 - If you don't close a tag, browser assumes that everything from there till the end needs to be bolded.

 ## About Mozilla Developer Network